sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_3.png)

-- You should see the extracted account number, `8347-32348`, populate in the **Extracted data** section.
+- Sensible displays the extracted account number, `8347-32348`, in the **Extracted data** section.
 - Click **Back to fields**.

 Congratulations!
 You extracted the checking account number from the bank statement.

 ## Publish the prompt

 Now let's publish the prompt you created so you can use it to extract checking account numbers from other bank statement documents.
-You'll be publishing the "config" that contains your prompt and other example prompts.

-To publish your config, click **Publish**, click **Production**, then click **Publish to production**:
+To publish the "config" containing your prompt, click **Publish**, click **Production**, then click **Publish to production**:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_10.png)

 ## Test the prompt

-Let's find out if the config containing your prompt works with other bank statements.
+Let's see if the config containing your prompt works with other bank statements.
 To test the config against a second example document, take the following steps:

 1. Navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement_2>.
 Notice that the left pane now displays a statement for a different customer.